owncloud-archive/documentation/admin_manual/issues/general_troubleshooting.rst

     Error 0x80070043 "The network name cannot be found." while adding a network drive

-A known workaround for this issue is to update your Web server configuration.
+A known workaround for this issue is to update your web server configuration.

 **Apache**

-You need to add the following rule set to your main Web Server / Vhost configuration or the ``.htaccess`` in your document root
+You need to add the following rule set to your main web server / Vhost configuration or the ``.htaccess`` in your document root

 ::